qbicsoftware/java-openbis-dropboxes/README.md

-# OpenBIS dropboxes written in Java
+# OpenBIS dropboxes written in Java/Groovy
 In development experimental ETL procedures written in Java for data registration in openBIS.

 ## Package